mynameisnicholasjones/weather-app-react-redux/README.md

 # A Weather App using React and Redux

-A Weather App that enables the user to search for a five-day weather forecast or a current-day weather forecast using a location's zip code, a location's city and state (if within the USA), or a locations city and country.
-After searching for a weather forecast, the user can click on the "Details" button of a paticular day of the week to see more weather details.
+A Weather App that enables the user to search for a five-day weather forecast or a current-day weather forecast using a location's zip code, a location's city and state (if within the USA), or a location's city and country.
+After searching for a weather forecast, the user can click on the "Details" button of a particular day of the week to see more weather details.

 **Version 1.0.0**